 The Commission must consult on, and subsequently publish a statement of its policy on how it intends to exercise its funding powers, having regard to the principle that decisions about funding should be made in a transparent way.

 There are a number of decisions that will need to be made about the finance and funding system that the Commission will operate when it is established.
 The Welsh Government is currently considering the potential options and will discuss the preferred approach with stakeholders in due course.

 The new duty to secure proper facilities for specified further education and training for adults will establish a more robust legal requirement to fund adult learning.
 The aim of the new duty is initially to ensure that adult learning is protected and prioritised on a more equitable basis with further education for young people, to ensure the sustainability of the provision, and in the longer term to provide a basis for expanding access to adult learning.

 The policy development for the secondary legislation that sets out the scope of the duty is still ongoing.
-The regulations themselves will be published in September 2023 alongside a formal consultation.
+The regulations themselves will be published alongside a formal consultation.